This article was originally published on July 14, 2022. It was last updated on November 15, 2022.

+Pay equity reporting is a global trend.
 Every country’s laws around pay differ.
 Some have laws requiring equal pay that are only minimally enforced, while others have robust enforcement and reporting requirements.
 Some focus on pay equity, while others primarily look at pay gaps.
+Some countries, like the Netherlands, are still evaluating stronger pay reporting requirements.
 Some countries require that you report on pay equity or pay gap statistics if you are a company that meets a certain headcount threshold.

 For companies with a global workforce, pay equity can seem daunting due to complexities like the different approaches to pay equity, data privacy, a web of different reporting requirements, and differences in employee thresholds and deadlines.

 To help you get a handle on global pay reporting, our team of experts has compiled a cheat sheet that covers pay reporting laws and requirements in 15 key jurisdictions across the world — and guidance for how leading brands are approaching global pay equity.

 |Australia||All non-public sector employers with 100 or more employees must submit an annual report on gender equality to the federal Workplace Gender Equality Agency.
 The report includes a questionnaire with questions related to the company's strategies and actions on gender equality; workplace management statistics (including promotions, resignations, and parental leave); and workplace profile that includes pay information including, for example, aggregated average base salary and total remuneration of male and female employees in various occupational categories.||100 employees; additional obligations apply to employers with 500+ employees||Annually with report due 31 May|